 Consumer Q/A: Starting Antiretroviral Therapy (ART) for HIV

-This Consumer Q/A covers the topics in the New York State Department of Health (NYSDOH) guideline, Selecting an Initial ART Regimen.
+This Consumer Q/A covers the topics in the New York State Department of Health (NYSDOH) AIDS Institute Selecting an Initial ART Regimen Guideline.
 It may help people living with HIV talk with their care providers about ART.

 About the Guideline